History of Rome: Roman Republic

 The first thirty years of the last century BC were characterised by serious internal problems that threatened the existence of the Republic.
 The Social War, between Rome and its allies, and the Servile Wars (slave uprisings) were hard conflicts, all within Italy, and forced the Romans to change their policy with regards to their allies and subjects.
 By then Rome had become an extensive power, with great wealth which derived from the conquered people (as tribute, food or manpower, i.e. slaves).
 The allies of Rome felt bitter since they had fought by the side of the Romans, and yet they were not citizens and shared little in the rewards.
 Although they lost the war, they finally got what they asked, and by the beginning of the 1st century AD practically all free inhabitants of Italy were Roman citizens.

 However, the growth of the Imperium Romanum (Roman power) created new problems, and new demands, that the old political system of the Republic, with its annually elected magistrates and its sharing of power, could not solve.
-The dictatorship of Sulla, the extraordinary commands of Pompey Magnus, and the first triumvirate made that clear.
-In January 49 BC, Julius Caesar the conqueror of Gaul, marched his legions against Rome.
+Sulla's civil war and his later dictatorship, the extraordinary commands of Pompey Magnus, and the first triumvirate made that clear.
+In January 49 BC, Julius Caesar the conqueror of Gaul, crossed the Rubicon with his legions, occupying Rome and beginning a civil war with Pompey.
 In the following years, he vanquished his opponents, and ruled Rome for four years.
 After his assassination in 44 BC, the Senate tried to reestablish the Republic, but its champions, Marcus Junius Brutus (descendant of the founder of the republic) and Gaius Cassius Longinus were defeated by Caesar's lieutenant Marcus Antonius and Caesar's nephew, Octavian.

 The years 44–31 BC mark the struggle for power between Marcus Antonius and Octavian (later known as Augustus).
 Finally, on 2 September 31 BC, in the Greek promontory of Actium, the final battle took place in the sea.
 Octavian was victorious, and became the sole ruler of Rome (and its empire).
-That date marks the end of the Republic and the beginning of the Principate.The Roman Republic was never restored; but nor was it abolished, so the event which signaled its transition to Roman Empire is a matter of interpretation.
-Historians have variously proposed the appointment of Julius Caesar as perpetual dictator in 44 BC, the defeat of Mark Antony at the Battle of Actium in 31 BC, and the Roman Senate's grant of extraordinary powers to Octavian (Augustus) under the first settlement in 27 BC, as candidates for the defining pivotal event ending the Republic.
+That date marks the end of the Republic and the beginning of the Principate.